About the Honors Program

 Why join the Honors Program?

 Being a part of the Honors Program is a unique opportunity for students to create an additional layer to their experience at Drexel.
 The Honors Program offers a space in which students can grow as academics, professionals, and people.
 Through discussion-based courses, the Honors Program allows students to explore diverse topics and perspectives while meeting faculty and students outside of their majors and academic concentrations.
 With co-curricular events such as Ticket Tuesday, TED Talk Lunches, Workshops and Guest Speaker Events, the Honors Program provides students with unique connections to their peers and their Philadelphia community.
-The Honors Program also gives students the avenues for self-improvement through leadership opportunities and service involvement through programs like the Honors Ambassadors, Honors Mentors and Alternative Spring Break.
+The Honors Program also gives students the avenues for self-improvement through leadership opportunities and service involvement through programs like the Honors Ambassadors and Honors Mentors.

 Who is a typical Honors Program student?

 A typical Honors Program student is inquisitive, thoughtful, and eager to step outside of their comfort zone to learn in a safe and diverse space.
 While Honors students may vary in major, concentration and co-op cycle, they all share a dedication to enhancing their education and enriching their academic and community experience.
 Honors students are lifelong learners who enjoy engaging in a cross-disciplinary discourse and co-curricular activities.
 Honors Program students also appreciate working alongside a tight knit cohort of students who are equally as engaged.